 abode camera with HomeKit integration

 The abode iota base station includes a built-in 1080p camera (can be disabled in settings) that can be programmed to start taking video when the alarm is triggered.
 It can also be added to the Apple Home app, where you can create various automations around it.
 Overall, it works well.
 We have it pointed at our front door, acting as a second motion sensor.
-My only complaint is that it doesn’t support HomeKit Secure Video, but not many vendors do just yet.
+My only complaint is that it doesn’t support HomeKit Secure Video.
+The company has done a lot of work to improve the quality of its video feeds, and they’ve released some additional standalone cameras as well.

 As with any alarm systems, there are various ways to “monitor” the system.
 With abode, you have three options that can fit any budget.
 The free plan allows you to monitor your alarm remotely using your home internet connection.
 It includes three days of media storage and access to create automations.